cloudstake/azureADAFunctions/Readme.md

 ## Configuration

 The system uses a combination of Function App configuration settings and a file in blob storage for the majority of it's configuration.
-The most significant portion is the ping.config file in the function-config container in the storage account created by the deployment
+The most significant portion is the ping.config file in the function-config container in the storage account created by the ARM template.
+The format is straightforward, and the sample data is obvious.

+The only thing worth noting is that the telegramRecipients is a string, and can contain more than one recipient, separated by a comma.
+It has NOT been tested with spaces in the string.

+Currently, it pings every server in the list every 5 minutes.
+To change the timing, modify the functions/CronPing/function.json trigger schedule.